 Federal small businesses Disaster Loan Assistance Program:

-Economic Injury Disaster Loans from the U.S. Small Business Administration (SBA) of up to $2 million dollars are now available for small businesses and nonprofits in Massachusetts that have been negatively financially impacted by COVID-19.
+Economic Injury Disaster Loans from the U.S. Small Business Administration (SBA) are now available for small businesses and nonprofits in New Hampshire that have been negatively financially impacted by COVID-19.
 Need to apply for a small business Disaster Loan?
 Start here.

 Families First Coronavirus Response Act (the “Act”):